Loan Programs, Rates & Fees Help

 The interest rate market is subject to movements without advance notice.
 Locking in a rate protects you from the time that your lock is confirmed to the day that your lock period expires.

 A lock is an agreement by the borrower and the lender and specifies the number of days for which a loan’s interest rate and points are guaranteed.
 Should interest rates rise during that period, we are obligated to honor the committed rate.
-Should interest rates fall during that period, the borrower must honor the lock.

 When Can I Lock?